A Lazy, Concurrent Convertibility Checker

 The previous example suggests the following heuristic: to show that two applications of the same function are convertible, first check if the arguments are pairwise compatible:

 Only when this first check fails should the definition of $F$ be used to further reduce the two sides of the convertibility test.

 Unfortunately, this heuristic is not always profitable.
-Let $K$ be the familiar combinator $K~x~y = x$.
 Consider

+where $K$ is the familiar combinator $K~x~y = x$.
 The heuristic above causes $F~20$ and $F~21$ to be computed, which is expensive.
 However, if we unroll the definition of $K$ first, the convertibility problem becomes $0 \convertible 0$, which is trivial, and no computation of $F$ is needed.

 In many cases, it is preferable to unroll the definition of a recursive function once rather than fully evaluate an application of the function.
 For example, let "exp" be the naive exponentiation function